All Episodes Plain Text

 When you started your research then, what did you find?

-Have higher levels of workforce participation, lower levels of involvement with the criminal justice system, and higher levels of education than earlier generations of immigrants.
+That immigrants to the United States, and there have been a lot of them in the last two generations, have higher levels of workforce participation, lower levels of involvement with the criminal justice system, and higher levels of education than earlier generations of immigrants.

 They are undoubtedly a net plus to the United States.

-We have a much more conscious feeling of the presence of a different kind of people among us that's causing social anxiety, cultural anxiety,
+And at the same time, because for the first time in our history, most immigrants to the United States are not white, we have a much more conscious feeling of the presence of a different kind of people among us that's causing social anxiety, cultural anxiety.

-and again the panic that accompanies that idea that America will be a non -white majority nation in the future has led us to some places where the The way we handle immigration,
+And again, the panic that accompanies that idea that America will be a non-white majority nation in the future has led us to some places where the way we handle immigration, the way we set policy around immigration, has not really been best for the country or best for the immigrants.

 I want to read from the book for our viewers, We Are Home.

-As Tucker Carlson climbed the greasy pole at Fox News Channel, he frequently told his audience, among the largest in cable television history, that the Democratic Party was trying to replace the current U .S. electorate with new people,
+As Tucker Carlson climbed the greasy pole at Fox News Channel, he frequently told his audience, among the largest in cable television history, that the Democratic Party was trying to replace the current U.S. electorate with new people, more obedient voters from the third world.

-And that's a quote that you pull.
+And that's a quote that you pull from Tucker Carlson.

-And it's personalities like Tucker Carlson who have Given the great replacement theory, that kind of attention that gives it currency, that gives it power,
+And it's personalities like Tucker Carlson who have given the great replacement theory that kind of attention that gives it currency, that gives it power, that gives it the kind of cultural currency that it might not have had otherwise.

-Unlike those from Palermo and Warsaw and Dublin of 120 years ago, that these people can never get the hang of being part of us.
+And it is an ugly, un-American, anti-American idea that the new arrivals, unlike those from Palermo and Warsaw and Dublin of 120 years ago, that these people can never get the hang of being part of us.

 That's, I think, part of the ugliest part of this whole idea about new immigrants.

-That while my great -grandparents or my great -great -grandparents could get the hang of being American, these new people from these new places won't.
+That while my great-grandparents or my great-great-grandparents could get the hang of being American, these new people from these new places won't.

 And that really needs some examination.